swisnl/laravel-filesystem-local-encrypted/README.md

 ### Models

 1. You can't query or order columns that are encrypted in your SQL-statements, but you can query or sort the results using collection methods;
-2. All data is being serialized before it is encrypted — and unserialized after it is decrypted — so everything is stored exactly as how you provide it to the model.
+2. All data is being serialized before it is encrypted — and unserialized after it is decrypted — so everything is stored exactly as how Laravel would insert it into the database.
+You can use [Eloquent Mutators](https://laravel.com/docs/7.x/eloquent-mutators) as you normally would.

 ### Filesystem